 Flight time: 2 hours 45 minutes

-If deep-fried is your thing, then try Lor bak; meat, seafood, tofu and veg seasoned with five spice, rolled in beancurd and deep fried or give the ever popular Oh chien (oyster omelette) found at New Lane Hawker Centre, as well as all over town, a try.
+If deep fried is your thing, then try Lor bak – meat, seafood, tofu and veg seasoned with five spice, rolled in beancurd and deep fried.
+Or give the ever popular Oh chien (oyster omelette) a go – it’s found at New Lane Hawker Centre, as well as all over town.

 Fly to: Penang International Airport